ieepirzy/PhySiLight-Tools/README.md

 >Will include all sorts of programs, from data-analysis to physics simulations.\
 >This repository is intended to function kind of like a miniature digital library.
 >
->📜 **Licensed under MIT (with commercial use restrictions).
+>📜 **Licensed under the MIT license (with commercial use restrictions).
 See [LICENSE](https://github.com/ieepirzy/PhySiLight-Tools/blob/24c327bf0fbcea9fcad01ccce54fcafa0ba7ec3d/LICENSE) for details.**

 ## 🚀 Getting Started